Blueprint Travelers

 The white sand beaches of the Coromandel Peninsula are lined with tropical forests

-Geothermal Activity
+Geothermal Activity within the North Island

 The North Island of New Zealand is part of the Pacific’s Ring of Fire, a chain of seismologically active regions that go around the whole Pacific Ocean.
 This part of the country has a significant amount of geothermal landscapes, including hot water springs, mud pools, geysers, cones, lava fields, steaming vents, and more.
-It truly feels other-worldly and can all be explored around Taupo, Rotorua, and the Coromandel Peninsula.
+It truly feels other-worldly and can be explored around Taupo, Rotorua, and the Coromandel Peninsula.
 If you want to see landscapes that are completely unique and feel like another planet, then you will love the North Island.

 The geothermal landscapes near Taupo feel truly other-worldly